MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ## Load from Text/CSV File

 To load a local text or csv file, all you need to do is select the **Text/CSV** option in the connector selection.
-This will launch a local file browser and allow you to select your text file.
+This action will launch a local file browser and allow you to select your text file.

 ![Text file selection](../images/textcsvbrowse.png)

 Power Query will treat CSVs as structured files with a comma as a delimiter&mdash;a special case of a text file.
 If you choose a text file, Power Query will automatically attempt to determine if it has delimiter separated values, and what that delimiter is.
-If it can infer this, it'll automatically treat it as a structured data source.
+If it can infer a delimiter, it will automatically treat it as a structured data source.

 ### Unstructured Text
-If your text file doesn't have structure you'll get a single column with a new row per line encoded in the source text.
+If your text file doesn't have structure, you'll get a single column with a new row per line encoded in the source text.
 As a sample for unstructured text, you can consider a notepad file with the following contents:

 ```
 Hello world.